Biden Signs $1.9 Trillion COVID-19 Relief Bill

 If you will receive a check, you have flexibility to use it as you see fit—save, invest, or spend.
 But here are some things to consider:

-Reviewing student loan payments: Student loan payments are suspended and interest is waived on all federal student loans until the end of September.
+Reviewing student loan payments: Federal student loan payments are suspended and interest is waived on all federal student loans through Aug.
+31, 2022.
 You could consider applying a stimulus payment to the principal of a federal student loan before interest kicks back in.
 Check with the loan servicer to confirm payments have been suspended.

 Saving for retirement: Depending on your financial situation, this could present an opportunity to review some of your investments.
 A few options worth exploring are: